loumalnatis/assal_enterprise_data/README.md

 # Testing

-To run all tests simply run 'rake' by itself.
+To run tests use 'bundle exec rspec' in the root directory.